SB 43 and CARE Court: Community FAQ

 Where will people be held under SB 43?

 SB 43 will not change where individuals are held for mental health treatment.
-However, SB 43 expands the definition of grave disability to include severe substance use disorder.
-We do not know yet where someone would be held for severe substance use disorder.
-There are currently no facilities for involuntary substance use disorder treatment in California.
+However, SB 43 expands the definition of gravely disabled to include severe substance use disorder.

 CARE Act (CARE Court)